About the City of London Pension Fund

 This means that the City of London Corporation is the "administering authority" in the Local Government Pension Scheme Regulations.

-Administering authorities must act in the interests of all employers, members and their dependants within the fund.
+Administering authorities must act in the interests of all employers, members and their dependants within the fund and the role of the administering authority is very similar to that of a trustee.